 The best way to stop bleed through

 I knew this one would be a real bleeder with that cherry wood, so I gave everything a coat of BOSS in white and let it dry overnight.
-The top where I had sanded definitely needed a second coat:
+Usually, one coat does the trick, but the top where I had sanded definitely needed a second coat:

 I painted two coats of Cotton for solid coverage:

 You can see how I paint and sand furniture in action HERE.

 I just love a classic white makeover!
 And my booth could use some simple white pieces as well.

 The original wooden knobs were replaced with these glass knobs from Hobby Lobby:

 This awesome clock came from HomeGoods a couple of years ago.